-CyberGhost offers very fast downloads on local connections, peaking at a fantastic 227Mbps in Paris, while other hotspots average 124Mbps.
-Connecting out to the US from the UK you can expect speeds of 44Mbps, more than enough for ultra HD streaming.
-Performance was distinctly average across more distant connections, around 26Mbps from Japan to San Francisco, but still more than enough for downloading and general browsing.
+CyberGhost offers very fast downloads on local connections, peaking at a fantastic 174Mbps in London, while other hotspots average 92Mbps.
+Connecting out to the US from the UK you can expect speeds of 21Mbps, more than enough for HD streaming.
+Performance was distinctly average across more distant connections, around 19Mbps from Japan to New York, but still more than enough for downloading and general browsing.

 Latency is highly variable, so we advise hardcore gamers think about which servers they would expect to use.
-We logged a zippy 2-4ms in Frankfurt, Tokyo, London and Singapore but everywhere else latency was unacceptably high, ballooning out to over 122ms in San Francisco.
+We logged a zippy 2-4ms in Frankfurt, Tokyo and Singapore but everywhere else latency was unacceptably high, ballooning out to over 102ms in San Francisco.

 CyberGhost connects reasonably quickly at around 9 seconds on average, and performance was extremely reliable with little fluctuation.
 We experienced very few connection drops so you shouldn’t have any issues as long as you have a stable internet connection.

 CyberGhost’s upload speeds are largely very respectable, making it a solid choice for P2P users.
-Local upload speeds are consistently around 75Mbps in most locations, which will be enough for many but power users should look elsewhere as there are much faster options available, particularly in the US and Canada, which were poor at best and unusable at worst (Toronto aside).
+Local upload speeds are consistently around 50Mbps in most locations and peak at 98Mbps in Singapore however power users should look elsewhere as there are much faster options available, particularly in the US and Canada, which were poor at best and unusable at worst (Toronto aside).